kentik/ipset/README.md

 ipset is a Go library for dealing with sets of CIDR prefixes.
 It uses a radix tree (r=2), also called a Patricia trie.

+After creating an `ipset.Set` and populating it with prefixes, the `Contains` function can be used to check if a given address is contained by any of the prefixes in the set.

 ## Usage

 ```